 Essentially, this is where you exercise some of your ISO and then sell your shares so you can get the cash to then exercise and hold the rest… without using any of the cash in your bank account.

-On top of exercising without cash in the back, this option also gives you more career opportunities: If you get a better job offer elsewhere, you’ve already exercised your ISO, have the shares, and are free to leave the company whenever you want without risking the loss of your stock options.
+On top of exercising without cash in the bank, iso cashless exercise also gives you more career opportunities: If you get a better job offer elsewhere, you’ve already exercised your ISO, have the shares, and are free to leave the company whenever you want without risking the loss of your stock options.

 But there are two disadvantages to this approach:

-The second is that the price of the shares you hold could go down before the year is up, taking you beyond your break-even point and putting you in the red.
+The second is that the price of the shares you hold could go down before the year is up, taking you beyond your break-even point (the point at which the tax you save is less than your unrealized loss) and putting you in the red.
 Plus, if you trigger the AMT and hold the shares past December 31, you’ll have to pay the AMT even if the share price drops… which won’t be fun.

-Option Two: Keep Waiting – Exercise & Sell Later
+Option Two: Keep Waiting – Disqualifying Disposition, Exercise & Sell Later

-The other option is… you could just keep waiting.
+The other alternative to iso cashless exercise is… you could just keep waiting.

 If you don’t exercise anything right now, you get to keep all of your cash, and you don’t have to worry about the AMT.

-All you have to do right now is pick a price you’d be happy to sell at, and then wait until the shares reach that price and perform a same-day sale.
+All you have to do right now is pick a price you’d be happy to sell at, and then wait until the shares reach that price and perform a same-day sale in a disqualifying disposition.

 On the bright side, this strategy is really simple: there’s no holding involved, and you don’t have to worry about what happens to the stock price after you exercise.

-Plus, it only creates ONE tax event you have to worry about when filing your taxes… whereas if you exercise and hold, you’ll create multiple tax events.
+Plus, it only creates ONE tax event you have to worry about when filing your taxes… whereas if you do an iso cashless exercise and hold, you’ll create multiple tax events.
 You’ll create an event when you exercise & potentially owe the AMT, and you’ll also create another tax event on your gains when you sell.

 You also get the cash in one go instead of having to sit around and wait for it.